bitcoin-dex/bitcoin-dex/optimistic_2-way_peg.md

 ### Deterministic History Commitments
 It is possible to derive history commitments deterministically such that the correct commitment value can be publicly derived from bitcoin's blockchain.
-This ensures, to resolve a conflict, the parties have to provide only the parts of the history they disagree on.
+This ensures, to resolve a conflict, the parties have to provide only the first part of the history where they differ from each other.
 The following is an idea to  disprove invalid history commitments succinctly.

 ### Compact History Commitment